-CBD works by influencing the endocannabinoid system in your body.
+CBD products work by influencing the endocannabinoid system in your body.
 This system is responsible for hormone regulation and helping the body reach homeostasis.
 You might feel a difference after using CBD one time because it caused the cannabinoid levels in your blood to spike.
 However, not everyone feels that, and it’s always more effective when you give it time.

 CBD needs time to build up in your system before it can be truly effective.
 With the right dosages and several days, weeks, or even months of using CBD, you will probably notice a significant difference in your system.
 Many medications work this way, and you don’t want to give up on CBD too early.